cdaven/vscode-typescript-scss/README.md

 1. Download the files in this repository
 2. Go to the folder
 3. Run `npm install`
-4. Run `npm install -g typescript gulp uglify`
+4. Run `npm install -g typescript gulp uglify node-sass clean-css`

 On Windows, you probably have to restart the computer to load the new PATH variables, to be able to run gulp and npm from within VS Code.